KekaiApana/KekaiApana/README.md

 # Hi, I'm Kekai Apana!

 I am a sophomore at Stanford University from Hawaiʻi majoring in Computer Science with a focus in AI and an interest in Mobile App Development.
-So far, I have competed in CyberPatriot competitions, built my own app, written scripts for both Windows and Linux, and developed various other projects.
+So far, I have started my own web design company, built my own app, written a research paper on Facial Emotion Recognition, and developed various other projects.
 *To learn more about me, see below!*

 Languages I am familiar with: *English, Hawaiian, Swift, C, Bash, CSS, Powershell, Python, C++, and x86 Assembly*